 Once your herb has been thoroughly vaped, it starts to lose that sweet aroma.
 If you do it for long enough, it starts to take on a scent very similar to burnt popcorn, which is an unpleasant—but very noticeable—odor that no one likes.
 If you get that smell, it means that you vaped it way too much.
-If that’s what you’re smelling, it is time to dump the herb in your chamber for a new batch.
+If that’s what you’re smelling, it is time to dump the herb in your chamber for a new batch.back to menu ↑

 Normally, fresh herb is a bright green color, but once it has been cashed, all the color is drained out of it and it takes on a distinct brown color.
-As with any plant matter, a brown color is not a good thing and marijuana is no different, so take a quick look at your herb chamber while vaping, if it’s brown, don’t bother to stick around.
+As with any plant matter, Brown color is not a good thing and marijuana is no different.
+You can take a quick look at your herb chamber while vaping.
+If it’s a solid brown, your session is done.

-Okay, technically not one of the five senses, but it’s still important with vaping herb.
-Most vapes have a preset “session duration,” which is typically between 5-10 minutes—about the same duration as an oven session.
+Most vapes have a preset “session duration,” which is typically between 5-10 minutes.
 One of the best ways to gauge the right amount of time is by trial and error.
-Practice a few times until you know exactly how long it takes for the weed to be fully exhausted in your vaporizer.
+Using the

 There are a few things you can do to maximize the lifespan of your herb: